dasmlab/mcp-server-agent-list-service/README.md

-# MCP Server Agent Scraper
+# MCP Server Agent List Service

 A minimal FastAPI microservice that manages and exposes a queue of MCP Server Agents, supporting both on-prem and cloud deployment actions.
 Designed for Kubernetes-native environments (with MetalLB support).